Automotive industry in New Zealand: New Zealand Motor Corporation

 New Zealand Motor Corporation was a public listed company formed in 1970.
 It was a combination of the two independent Morris and Austin assemblers Austin Distributors Federation and Dominion Motors.
 Ownership passed to Honda in the last quarter of the 20th century and its business was renamed Honda New Zealand.

-Rationalisation followed the aggregation of all the Austin and Morris plants and by 1985 NZMC was down to two plants: Morrin Road, Panmure in Auckland's suburbs and Stoke near Nelson.
+Rationalisation followed the aggregation of all the Austin and Morris plants and by 1985 NZMC was down to two plants: Morrin Road, Panmure in Auckland and Stoke near Nelson.
 Panmure closed in 1987.

-As well as the more popular British Leyland cars NZMC had assembled a few Jaguar, Rover and Land Rover products and Leyland commercial vehicles at its assembly plant at Stoke.
+As well as the more popular British Leyland cars, NZMC had assembled a few Jaguar, Rover and Land Rover products and Leyland commercial vehicles at its assembly plant at Stoke.
 During the 1980s Stoke switched to assembling Japanese Honda vehicles.
-It finally closed on 21 August 1998.
+It closed on 21 August 1998.
+While primarily producing vehicles for the New Zealand market, some were exported to Australia.